NM Lawmakers Push Epstein ‘Truth Commission,’ Critics Warn of Limits

 Romero said the proposed commission is not a criminal investigation body looking into allegations of sex trafficking or abuse.
 It will function instead as a broad review of what the government had done or failed to do regarding Epstein’s presence in New Mexico.

-Several court filings as well as media reports mentioned his ranch in Sta.
+Several court filings and media reports mentioned his ranch in Sta.
 Fe, New Mexico as a place where allegations of sexual abuse happened.

 The proponents of the measure argue that a truth commission could help clarify to the public what the law enforcement, regulatory agencies, and other public institutions had done or failed to do.

-The fact-finding process may result to policy recommendations preventing similar failures, if there is any, in the future.
+The fact-finding process may lead to policy recommendations that prevent similar failures, if any, in the future.

 Critics raise concerns

-Rep. Stefani Lord, R-Sandia Park, expressed her apprehension of the commission becoming political tool.
-She sought clarification if the fact-finding body will also be willing to act against Democrats who might be implicated.
+Rep. Stefani Lord, R-Sandia Park, expressed concern that the commission could become a political tool.
+She sought clarification on whether the fact-finding body would also be willing to act against Democrats who might be implicated.

 Once the House approves the resolution, it will move to the Senate for consideration.